yamilburgos/DisgruntledBirds/readme.md

 * The modal should be fixed across the entire screen, with a fully opaque section in the middle with the bird's image
 * Clicking the bird's image will close the modal

+## Reading
+* Read the enviroment variable section of [this](https://medium.com/javascript-scene/introduction-to-node-express-90c431f9e6fd)
+* SQL into tbd

 ## Deliverables
 * A link to your repo
 * A link to your page deployed on heroku